mika-alaoutinen/kiskotaan-backend/readme.md

 ## TODO
 - Refactor `Score cards service` to be reactive.
 Requires switching from Postgres to MongoDB.
-- Consider creating a new "read-only" service that consolidates all GET operations into one service.
+- Alternatively to above, consider creating a new "read-only" service that consolidates all GET operations into one service.
   - Applies CQRS design pattern.
   - Listens to events from other services and duplicates their data into MongoDB.
   - Problems: `Score cards service` also has to listen to events from Courses and Players services, so there's some overlap with existing functionality.